 During restrictions, Bounce Back Recycling will continue with mattress and furniture collections.
 To ensure everyone’s safety, we will ask our customers to pay online (Paypal, bank transfer) and leave the furniture outside for collection.
 If you want to recycle your mattress call (091) 760 877 or send a message here.

-In compliance with Government guidelines under Level 5 Restrictions which came into affect on January 6th 2021, Duhallow Revamp is working behind closed doors and operating Click and Deliver service .If you would like to inquire about a purchase, please contact us at 02960633.
+In compliance with Government guidelines under Level 5 Restrictions which came into affect on January 6th 2021, Duhallow Revamp in Cork is working behind closed doors and operating Click and Deliver service .If you would like to inquire about a purchase, please contact us at 02960633.
 For furniture donations or to inquire about furniture restoration, please send us pictures along with location and contact details to [email protected]

 Renew Enterprises remains open through all levels of COVID restrictions for bicycle, lawnmower and wheelchair repair services.
 Under level 5 restrictions, training courses are no longer taking place.
 However, they will run under Level 3 restrictions taking all Covid-19 precautions.
 If you would like to have a repair or service, please get in touch either by calling 089-2436006 or by booking via our website http://renewenterprises.ie/